AleandroPresta/algorithms-datastructures-notes/01 - Big O/README.md

 Logarithmic time is indicated with $O(n \ log(n))$.
 The running time grows in proportion to $n \ log(n)$.
 This complexity is common in algorithms that divide the problem into smaller subproblems, solve each subproblem independently, and then combine the results. **Example**: Efficient sorting algorithms like mergesort and heapsort.

+### Quadratic Time
+Quadratic time is indicated with $O(n^2)$.
+The running time grows proportionally to the square of the input size.
+Example: Simple sorting algorithms like bubble sort, insertion sort.

+### Cubic Time
+Cubic time is indicated with $O(n^3)$.
+The running time grows proportionally to the cube of the input size.
+Example: Certain dynamic programming algorithms.

+### Exponential Time
+Exponential time is indicated with $O(2^n)$.
+The running time doubles with each additional element in the input.
+Example: Solving the traveling salesman problem using brute-force.

+### Factorial Time
+Factorial time is indicated with $O(n!)$.
+The running time grows factorially with the input size.
+Example: Generating all permutations of a set.